dmuthui/-MoringaSchoolJava-Week3IP-WildLifeTrackerApplication/README.md

       * simple:2.0.7.

 ## Support and contact details
 - If you need any assistance on any issues or have questions, ideas or concerns.
-Kindly contact me through email: vyda2002us@gmail.com to make a contribution to the code or for any assistance on the Heroes Squad App project.
+Kindly contact me through email: vyda2002us@gmail.com to make a contribution to the code or for any assistance on the Wildlife Tracker App project.

 ## GitHub URL Link
 - To be able to view the project click on https://github.com/dmuthui/-MoringaSchoolJava-Week3IP-WildLifeTrackerApplication.git